jpakkane/soa/readme.md

 # Structure of arrays library

-This is a library that aims to provide a simple header-only implementation of a structure of arrays.
+This is sample code that aims to provide a simple header-only implementation of a structure of arrays.
 What this means is that instead of doing this:

     struct Foo {